sundarnagarajan/rdp-thinbook-linux/README.md

     - Suspend on closing lid, resume on opening lid works
     - Wifi reconnects automatically on resume
     - Bluetooth audio stream resumes automatically on resume
+    - Have **NOT** tried with USB 3.0 peripherals plugged while suspending

 ## UEFI (BIOS) settings that needed to be changed
 - Booting: Turn off secure boot: